Enter-tainer/typstyle/README.md

 typstyle -i file1.typ file2.typ file3.typ
 ```

-- Format all files in a directory:
+- Format all files in a directory.
+If the not provided, it will recursively format all files in the current directory:
 ```sh
 typstyle format-all dir
 ```